arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Thursday 08/26/2021 23:30 (UTC)`.
+The last change was detected on `Friday 08/27/2021 00:32 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code